meadsteve/meadsteve.github.io/_posts/2014-05-08-positivecriticism.markdown

 I feel it's also immensely helpful to be able to take as much as possible from any criticism.

 #### Problem
-Early on in my development life my process went something like this:
+Early on in my development life my workflow went something like this:

  1. Create flawless code that's a beauty to look at and is wonderfully self documenting.
  1. Pass the above code to a code review process with much fanfare.